bleepzter/EventAggregator.NET/README.md

 ## Usage

+Similar to a message queue which decouples application boundaries, the EventAggregator decuples component/service boundaries within an application.
+This pattern is particularly useful when there is a need to decouple components and facilitate communication between them without them being aware of each other's existence within the application.

+This is particularly useful for desktop UI applications where parts of the UI need to update/respond to events happening in another part of the application.

+Another particularly useful scenario is when application services need to communicate with each other.
+In this scenario services will either respond to each other's events (which may cause memory leaks if the event subscriptions are not properly managed) or call each other's methods by means of composition.

+In other words `Service A` will contain a reference to `Service B` and vice versa so they can either subscribe to each other's events or call each other's methods.
+In either cases we may run into memory leaks because the services will hang on to each other and depending on their lifetimes - may never get disposed.
+Nevermind the issue of composing their object graphs.

+So the Event Aggregator helps facilitate that inter-component communication and decoupling of such, without introducing memory leaks.
+This is because the underlying mechanism of the event subscription uses reflection and `WeakReferences` to keep track of subscribers that may or may not have been disposed.

 ### Event / Message Publisher

 A publisher needs to get a reference to the event aggregator in order to be able to publish messages through it.